 Here are some of the top marketing channels to consider:

-Once your audience segments are identified, you’ll want to create specific cross-channel marketing campaigns that target customers within your defined audience segments—and on the channels you outlined.
+Once you’ve identified your audience segments, create specific cross-channel marketing campaigns that target customers within your defined audience segments—and on the marketing channels you outlined.
 This includes using refined targeting tactics for your advertising campaigns, personalizing your marketing messages when you can, and including further personalization in tactics like email marketing.

 Here’s an example of a personalized email marketing message based on an audience segment that purchased this product around a specific time.